ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/cleardb.md

     Before erasing databases, make sure that you have access to a recent backup!

+!!! important

+    After clearing the DB, we highly recommend rebooting the IP Fabric appliance.
+It is especially important when you had issues with low amount of available RAM and a lot of memory data were moved to the disk swap.

 In rare cases, it may be necessary to delete and recreate the IP Fabric database.
 Go to **Settings --> System --> Backup & Maintenance** and click **Clear DB**.